 Context: All B&NES secondary schools are currently academies and therefore not under Local Authority control.
 Most B&NES primary schools are currently under LA control.
 Local authorities are responsible for those children and young people (under age 25) in its area who have, or may have, special educational needs (SEN) and must exercise its functions to indentify children and young people with SEN. These SEN duties apply regardless of where the child is educated.

-The Green Party believes that all children, including those with special needs, should attend the most appropriate local school, unless there are exceptional circumstances.
+The Green Party believes that all children, including those with special needs, should attend their local school, unless their needs are too complex.
 We support the funding of schools which are secular and co-educational.
-We will work with all schools to ensure respect and responsibility for the environment and humanity is at the core of all teaching.
+We will work with all schools to ensure respect and responsibility for the environment, humanity and world citizenship is at the core of all teaching.

-In Bath and North East Somerset we will support:
+In Bath and North East Somerset we will actively promote:

 We believe that:

-We would support the continuation of children’s centres, but also work with playgroups and other providers to ensure a variety of provision.
-We believe it is important for families to be involved in young children’s care and so would support measures to facilitate home-based care for two year olds alongside day care and specific parent groups.
+- children’s centres should continue, but also work with playgroups and other providers to ensure a variety of provision.
+We believe it is important for families to be involved in young children’s care and so would support measures to facilitate home-based care for two year olds alongside day care and specific parent groups

 - all children should be educated in local schools with their peers.
 We would therefore transfer the primary sections of special schools to smaller units located in primary schools initially, extending to secondary schools where possible.
 This would both free up money to extend the children's education and also offer more chances for educating all children together.